mathaiml5/ap-statistics/README.md

 while the broader national stock and housing market indices have climbed only 100% in the same period our home price indices have skyrocketed over 150%!
 But with the recent COVID pandemic, the surge in pricing has cooled off a bit.
 As a future extension, I want to build a similar model using Python to get data from various listing services such as MLS and Zillow.
-For those that owned homes already this has been a boon but for new residents, it is very difficult to save up enough money to make a down payment and even find the right property that matches their needs can be a difficult task.
-I want to extend the ideas from this dataset and build models using Python for supervised learning and OLS regression.
+For those that owned homes already this has been a boon but for new residents, it is very difficult to save up enough money to make a down payment and even find the right property that matches their needs.
+I want to extend the ideas from the Ames dataset and build models using Python for various supervised learning models and OLS regression.

 ## References
 De Cock, D. (2011).
 “Ames, Iowa: Alternative to the Boston Housing Data as an End of Semester Regression Project”, Journal of Statistics Education,